ycrc/ycrc.github.io/docs/clusters-at-yale/guides/cryosparc.md

     ```

 2. **Database corruption** : Occasionally a crash or other interrupted task may damage cryosparc's 'mongo' database.
 If it cannot be repaired, you can make use of our [daily project folder snapshots](/data/backups/#retrieve-data-from-snapshots) to restore a previous version of the 'cryosparc_database' folder from the past several days.
 This can avoid a long and painful troubleshooting process with minimal loss of work.

-## Troubleshooting cryosparc jobs

-Unfortunately, information needed to diagnose cryosparc job failures in cluster lanes can be a bit tedious to track down.
-Luckily, we have found that most job failures have simple explanations and solutions.
-The main causes are:

-1. **Insufficient memory** : this is probably most common source of cryosparc job failures, but sadly provides little to no diagnostic information within cryosparc itself.
-If you do not see an obvious source for the job failure within cryosparc, check for a memory failure using our [jobstats tools](/clusters-at-yale/job-scheduling/jobstats/).
-You will first need find the slurm ID of the failed job; you can find this in the job log file by clicking 'Show from top' and scrolling down to the output lines describing the job submission.
-If you identify a memory issue as the source of the job crash, fix by changing the 'mem_multiplier' parameter (see above sections under [Running](#running-the-ycrc-cryosparc-workflow)).

-2. **Resource requests do not match the requested partition** : if you see a 'Job violates accounting/QOS policy' error message and/or a job submission fails immediately (before the process even starts running) this indicates the requested job runtime (or, possibly, memory) may exceed the allowed user limit in a given partition.
-To fix, switch partitions or change the 'Maximum runtime' parameter (see above sections under [Running](#running-the-ycrc-cryosparc-workflow)).

-3. **Drilling down further** : Within the cryosparc interface, find the job location (located in a text box) and copy it by clicking on it.
-Then, in a terminal, navigate to this folder where you will find a number of useful files, including log files (i.e., `P1_J2_slurm.log`, `P1_J2_slurm.err`, `job.log`) and also a copy of the slurm submission script (`queue_sub_script.sh`).
-A useful debugging technique is to create a copy of queue_sub_script.sh outside the job folder, edit and manually submit it.
-If the target YCRC partition is busy, you can accelerate your diagnosis by giving the script 'lightweight' slurm parameters and specifying the gpu_devel partition.
-In this way you can quickly get the job started on slurm, allowing trivial errors to be quickly spotted.